<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=146446474297088&amp;ev=PageView&amp;noscript=1">

 Why Do Varicoceles Appear on the Left Side?

-Varicoceles are usually more common on the left side of the scrotum.
+Varicoceles are usually more common on the left side of the scrotum, with approximately 90% of cases being left-sided.
 This is because your body is organised in a way that means more blood flows on the lefthand side.
 Greater blood flow means more chance of a varicocele developing, which is why they are frequently diagnosed on the left side.

 How Common are Varicoceles?